J1089/Atliq-Hardware-Financial-Analytics-Ad-Hoc-Insights-MySql/README.md

 ## Conclusion
 This project successfully provided key insights into financial analytics, customer and product performance, and supply chain management.
 The automated processes and detailed reports generated significant value for business decision-making.

-## Future Work
-- Extend the project by incorporating more advanced forecasting techniques using machine learning.
-- Improve report visualization by integrating Power BI or Tableau.
-- Implement further optimizations in stored procedures for larger datasets.